Skip to content

 Inclusion criteria

-Participants must meet all of the following criteria: * Adults aged 18 to 70 years, inclusive * Male or female subjects in good general health as determined by medical history * Presence of visible eczematous skin with disease severity consistent with moderate to severe eczema, as assessed by: * Eczema Area and Severity Index (EASI) and * Validated Investigator Global Assessment for Atopic Dermatitis (vIGA-AD™) * Ability to read, understand, and provide written informed consent in English * Willingness and ability to comply with study procedures, including study visits and daily topical application * Agreement to use only the assigned study product on designated areas of interest for the duration of the study
+Participants must meet all of the following criteria: * Adults aged 18 to 80 years, inclusive * Male or female subjects in good general health as determined by medical history * Presence of visible eczematous skin with disease severity consistent with moderate to severe eczema, as assessed by: * Eczema Area and Severity Index (EASI) or Validated Investigator Global Assessment for Atopic Dermatitis (vIGA-AD™) * Ability to read, understand, and provide written informed consent in English * Willingness and ability to comply with study procedures, including study visits and daily topical application * Agreement to use only the assigned study product on designated areas of interest for the duration of the study

 Exclusion criteria